-Masks can’t stop the virus Nor can they hide the truth We must stop the ecological destruction If we care to save the old and the youth.
+Masks can’t stop the virus Nor can they hide the Truth We must stop the ecological destruction If we care to save the old and the youth.

-Unmasked lies the un-civilization Rooted in ignorance hubris and vanity It is time to set Truth free As we return to senses and sanity.
+Unmasked lies the un-civilization Rooted in hubris, ignorance and vanity It is time to set Truth free As we return to senses and sanity.

 It was nice meeting you yesterday at a very critical juncture for our country as well as for the human race that is grappling with its cumulative karma of delusional and deranged lifestyles over past few centuries that is manifesting itself not just as the Covid Lockdown crisis but also as the spate of heat waves, flash floods, hurricanes, tsunamis and frequent earthquakes This perfect storm of sorts has gripped governments and society with morbid fear that many commentators worldwide assert has driven humanity to the brink of extinction.

 In such a time we need to rise to the occasion.

 As suggested by you, here is a 3-point action plan for #IndiaCycles4Change with an express timeline aimed at getting schools, colleges and livelihoods restarted in full swing by 1st of September in just over a month and bring life to a new normal.
 I am sharing this, ahead of a detailed meeting that I called for, with a firm belief that we agree on the basic principles and the urgent need for a radical shift in our policy and regulatory framework in which our cities and regions are planned and designed.